seanyc4/spacex/README.md

 ## Future updates

-* Add pagination to the movies list recycler view
+* Add pagination to the launch list recycler view
 * Refactor to modular design pattern
 * Change from XML to compose